Twenty-Three Tales: Reception

 According to Plough, a publication managed by the Anabaptist Bruderhof Communities since 1920, the work is perfect for those daunted by the longer, complicated works of the Russian master, saying that these tales "illumine eternal truths with forceful brevity."
 According to Rabbi Dr. Israel Drazin, a 2009 reviewer with HistoryInReview, Twenty-Three Tales is an excellent collection that doesn't focus too much on Tolstoy's opinion of Christianity, so much as it is "about proper behavior: that people should help one another."
 According to famed Tolstoy translator Aylmer Maude, the work contains "several of his best tales for the people: 'How Much Land Does a Man Need?', 'Ilyas', 'The Three Hermits', and the excellent temperance story, 'The Imp and the crust.'"

+Austrian philosopher Ludwig Wittgenstein had deep appreciation for Tolstoy and Twenty-Three Tales.
+He was particularly fond of the four stories, 'What Men Live By', 'The Two Old Men', 'The Three Hermits', and 'How Much Land Does a Man Need?', of these he said "There you have the essence of Christianity!".

 Editions

 According to an editor at Cambridge University Press, at least one of the stories presented Tolstoy had heard from a wandering storyteller in 1876.